Credit Cards Travel Credit Cards

 While the Sapphire Reserve's Priority Pass Select membership is a valuable perk, it doesn't quite match the lounge access offered by some other premium travel cards.

-For example, The The Platinum Card® from American Express includes access to Amex's exclusive Centurion Lounges, Delta Sky Clubs (when flying Delta), and Priority Pass lounges (enrollment required).
+For example, The Platinum Card® from American Express includes access to Amex's exclusive Centurion Lounges, Delta Sky Club® lounges when flying an eligible Delta flight (subject to visit limitations), and Priority Pass lounges (enrollment required).
 If you frequently fly out of airports with Centurion Lounges or Delta hubs, the Amex Platinum's lounge benefits might be more useful.

 $75 a year per authorized user